jaclu/my_tmux_conf/README.md

 ### backticks

-Un-escaped backticks in the conf file will cause embedded scripts to fail.
+Un-escaped backticks in the conf file will cause embedded scripts to fail, this goes both for tmux commands and comments.

-Any bind using a backtick must use ` \ ` notation.
+They must always be escaped with \\

-Not "`" or '`' otherwise the emedded script will fail to run, reporting an error.
+Just quoting it inside "" or '' will work for tmux, but will cause embedded scripts to fail, reporting an error.

-Unescaped Bacticks can also not be present in comments.